Faculty with Research Interests

 The Department of Social Sciences also offers the following co-terminal degree, which enables a student to simultaneously complete both an undergraduate and graduate degree in as few as five years:

-- Bachelor of Science in Social and Economic Development Policy/Master of Public Administration
+- Bachelor of Science in Social and Economic Development Policy/Master of Public Policy and Administration

 This co-terminal degree allows students to gain greater knowledge in specialized areas while, in most cases, completing a smaller number of credit hours with increased scheduling flexibility.
 For more information, please visit the Department of Social Sciences website (iit.edu/social-sciences).

 This course is designed for students who are majors in the Departments of Psychology, Humanities, or Social Sciences. or who are undecided about their major.
 Students will learn about professions in the context of different industries related to majors in those Departments, including entry points for each industry and the career opportunities associated with different sectors.
 Students will be provided assessments of their abilities and interests to inform their thinking about career paths that represent a best fit.

 Investigate a topic of current interest at an introductory level.
 Topic will be announced by instructor at scheduling time.
 Course may be taken multiple times.

 This course investigates a topic in the human sciences.

 Building Success: Career and Life Design in the 21st Century equips Illinois Tech students with the career and life tools to help them chart their future.
 The course will help students uncover insights into their strengths and values and provide them career resources and strategies to help them confidently answer the question "tell me about yourself."
 The curriculum is designed to help any student/any major with the career and life design process.

 Surveys American politics and government.
 Informal political institutions, such as parties and interest groups, are analyzed and related to formal governmental institutions, such as the presidency and the Congress.
 Emphasis is placed on how the American political culture shapes these institutions and how public policies are produced.